wik-wav/Lozenge-Tessellation/content/Wip/Wip_Asaxi_Things/000_Asaxi Language_WIP.md

 ## Some words

 - word for "feeling" (noun) or mood
 - forcing ones feelings onto another - one of those hyper specific words
+- fjonýj (adjective) - concept-like, antonym of nonýj

 - - -